BETA SIGMA PHI CITY COUNCIL CONSTITUTION AND BY-LAWS (Revised February 2, 2017)

 ARTICLE VII-MEETING AND QUORUMS SECTION 1 The Amarillo City Council meetings shall be each month at a time specified by the existing Council.
 The first meeting of the incoming Council in June shall be an educational meeting for the benefit of new members.
 SECTION 2 Special meetings of the Amarillo City Council may be called by the President or upon written request of any three members.
 SECTION 3 The annual meeting of the Amarillo City Council shall be in May, at which time the new Officers shall be installed and the annual report shall be made.
 SECTION 4 Two-thirds (2/3) of the membership of the council shall constitute a quorum.

 ARTICLE VIII-ELECTIONS AND APPOINTMENTS SECTION 1 The Officers of the Amarillo City Council shall be elected by ballot at a special called meeting preceding the monthly meeting, a list of all nominees having been reported by the Nominating Committee.
 (A) Eligibility – a member of any degree of Beta Sigma Phi shall be eligible to hold an office in City Council.
 (B) The nominating committee shall be elected at the meeting in March so that a full slate of officers may be presented at the first meeting in April.
 These names shall be taken back to the chapters for discussion and voted on at the second meeting in April.
-The newly elected chairman for the nominating committee will be given the opportunity to address the delegation, in order to request that member delegates submit names of any known candidates for all offices to the committee.
-(C) No chapter shall have more than one officer, either elected or appointed as a member of the Executive Board.
+(C) No chapter shall have more than two officers, either elected or appointed as a member of the Executive Board.
 (D) A president of a chapter shall not serve as president of City Council.
 Officers are to serve no more than two years in the same office of City Council.
 (E) A Parliamentarian shall be appointed by the Executive Board.
 SECTION 2 Additional nominations for the elective offices may be made from the floor.
 SECTION 3 A majority vote shall elect.
 There shall be at least two members nominated for each office.

 ARTICLE IX-PARLIAMENTARY ORDER Roberts Rules of Order, Revised 1914, shall be the authority on all questions of parliamentary laws not covered by the by-laws.